In Nov 2017, Sri Lankan Education Minister, Akila Viraj Kariyawasam, proposed to use QR Codes for student

-This isn’t the first time any that schools have adopted the QR Code technology.
+This isn’t the first time any that schools are adopting the QR Code technology.

 QR Codes in Education in India

-Many state schools in Sri Lanka’s neighboring country, India has used the QR Code technology in their education system.
+India, the neighbouring country of Sri Lanka, also uses QR Code technology for education.
 QR Codes are mainly used here to dissuade fraudsters from creating false documents.

 For example, in 2017, in the state of Madhya Pradesh, the Education Board added QR Codes on high school certificates.
-This helps students share their documents easily and also allows necessary authorities to validate the document.
+As a result, students could share their documents easily.
+And it also allowed necessary authorities to validate the document.

-One could scan this QR Code using a mobile app on a smartphone to view the student’s mark sheet and other documents.
+One could scan this QR Code using a mobile app on a smartphone.
+Hence, it became easy to view the student’s mark sheet and other documents.

-The Mumbai University too uses QR Codes on degree certificates stop circulation of fraudulent documents.
+Similarly, Mumbai University also uses QR Codes on degree certificates to stop circulation of fraudulent documents.
 Another deemed university in India, the APJ Abdul Kalam Technical University, Lucknow added QR Codes on student’s certificates.

 What are your views on this move?
 Share your thoughts in the comments section below.